ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/00-introduction.md

 *computational complexity*, and *asymptotic analysis*.
-Complexity provides a method of comparing the performance of algorithms without running any benchmarks, and to determine how well an algorithm scales to larger input values.
+Complexity provides a method of comparing the performance of algorithms without running any benchmarks, and to determine how well an algorithm scales to larger input sizes.
 We have already shown algorithms having logarithmic, linear, and quadratic time.
 This chapter expands this notion into a more general understanding of *complexity classes*.

-We introduce big-$O$ notation, the universally adopted industry standard for communicating and reasoning about performance, not just for data structures but for programming in general.
+We introduce big-$O$ notation, the universally adopted standard for communicating and reasoning about performance, not just for data structures but for programming in general.
 In this chapter we aim to give an incomplete,